taleofddh/taleofddh-api/README.md

-# taleofddh
+# taleofddh-api
-Repository for taleofddh.com application
+Repository for APIs for taleofddh.com application